Skip to main content

 Prepare PostgreSQL

-You can restore the dump file with the current running cluster, data must be restore on master and it will be streamed to the standby nodes.
+You can restore the dump file with the current running cluster, data must be restored on master and it will be streamed to the standby nodes.

 If you choose to stop the standby nodes before restoring, remember to drop their replication slots within the master node with: